vapor/blog/Content/posts/vapor-for-vscode.md

 ---
 # Meet Vapor for VS Code

-Over the past six months, we have been working on [an extension](https://marketplace.visualstudio.com/items?itemName=Vapor.vapor-vscode) for VS Code to assist in the development of Vapor applications.
+Over the past six months, we have been working on [a Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=Vapor.vapor-vscode) to assist in the development of Vapor applications.
 Let's explore its features and how it can enhance your development experience.

 ## Features